225-201-Great Vocals

 208. I HOPE YOU DANCE (2000)

-Vocalist: Lee Ann Womack (with Sons of the Desert)
+Vocalist: Lee Ann Womack (with band, Sons of the Desert)

 Writer/Composer: Mark D. Sanders / Tia Sillers ((2000)

-This selection brought in the new century perhaps better than any American female offering—she became a mainstay in Country / Traditional / Pop / music from the late 1990s and through the 2000s.
-This beautifully crafted signature song was a smash award-winning hit, “I hope you feel small when you stand beside the ocean / Whenever one door closes, I hope one more opens.”
+This selection brought in the new century perhaps better than any American female offering—she became a mainstay in Country / Traditional Folk / Pop music from the late 1990s and through the 2000s.
+This beautifully crafted signature song was a smash Grammy award-winning hit, “I hope you feel small when you stand beside the ocean / Whenever one door closes, I hope one more opens / Promise me that you’ll give faith a fighting chance / And when you get a chance to sit it out or dance / I hope you dance, / I hope you dance.”
 Her nostalgic, clear, sweet-as-sugar, soprano delivery made this a stellar modern-day Country classic.
-This life-affirming song is a testament to love and faith—Her voice is loving and longing, and this song is a testament to LOVE and FAITH.
-Her message and performance is…Remarkably Touching and Authentic!
+This life-affirming song is a testament to love and faith—And her voice is both loving and longing.
+Her message and the band’s performance here is…Remarkably Touching and Authentic!

 207. BILLIE JEAN (1983)